All Episodes

 We need to be respectful.

-And it was applauded and celebrated as Jonathan Chate says that Obama's you didn't bill it speech revived racial resentments about redistributive fiscal policy, partly because the president was speaking in a black dialect.
+Jonathan Chait says that Obama's You Didn't Bill It speech revived racial resentments about redistributive fiscal policy, partly because the president was speaking in a black dialect.

 Could we grab audio soundbite number three?

-Here is President Obama, July 13th in Roanoke, Virginia, with the famous you didn't build it.
+Here is President Obama, July 13th in Roanoke, Virginia, with the famous, you didn't build it.

-By a cookie, if you can, I know this, I should have should have thought of this two hours ago.
+And I want all of you to listen to this and tell me if you think Obama by a cookie, if you can, I don't know this, I should have thought of this two hours ago.

 Some such thing.

-But I want you to listen to this, and I want you to tell me if you think that Obama is speaking here in a black dialect.
+I want you to tell me if you think that Obama is speaking here in a black dialect.

 If you've been successful, you didn't get there on your own.